IlgazS/DSA210-Project/README.md

 ## Limitations and Future Work
 ### Limitations
 - **Data Range**: The dataset spans only six months, limiting insights into long-term patterns.
-- **Granularity**: YouTube does not provide data on how much of each video was watched.
+- **Granularity**: YouTube does not provide data on how much of each video was watched, and it also does not provide a way to differentiate between regular videos and YouTube Shorts.

 ### Future Work
 - **Yearly Trends**: Collect data over a full year for comprehensive insights.
 - **Advanced Analytics**: Incorporate machine learning for content recommendation analysis.
-- **Visualization Enhancements**: Build an interactive dashboard to make findings more accessible.

 ---